-More support needed for dental workers in frontline child protection roleSeptember 13th, 2013 in Health /
+More support needed for dental workers in frontline child protection roleSeptember 13, 2013 in Medicine & Health / Health

 A ground-breaking University of Otago study of dental therapists in New Zealand has highlighted the crucial role they play in child protection, but also the barriers they face when seeking to report suspected cases.

 Registered dental therapists, most of whom work for District Health Boards, are in the front line against tooth decay for New Zealand school-age children, and are often the most consistent health-care practitioner they will see up to the age of 14 years.

 In their study, University of Otago School of Dentistry researchers Dr Jonathan Broadbent, Colleen Murray and final-year dentistry student Dhara Tilvawala, looked at dental therapists' knowledge and beliefs about child maltreatment.

 About half (320) the total number of registered dental therapists in New Zealand completed questionnaires in which they were asked how frequently they suspect and report child maltreatment, their participation in and demand for relevant training courses, and also their views of the main barriers to reporting suspected cases.